 One of the outcomes of Supply Chain disruption during the Coronavirus pandemic has been action to activate the Defense Production Act in the U.S., for instance.
 Simply put the Defense Production Act allows the government to force manufacturers to start producing other goods which they would not normally provide.

 Strategic National Stockpiles of critical medical supplies have been depleted and the need for greater supply has never been more important.
 Automotive manufacturers by example are looking to start making ventilators.
+And countries are highly concerned about the strategic sourcing of rare earth elements.

 Fundamentally the level of global disruption has been so great that any single source or sole source practices have resulted in loss of or reduction in supply in virtually every industry.